aurelia-v-grid/vGrid/README.md

 * **v-col-css** - optional
 * **v-col-default-filter** - optional
 * **v-col-formater** -optional name of the valueformater (must have toView and fromView)
+* **v-col-edit-raw** -optional, defaul = false, used when editing numbers where you want to edit the raw value

 ----